Passage to Zarahemla: Reception

-Critic Sean P. Means of The Salt Lake Tribute gave the film 2.5 stars out of a possible 4.
+Critic Sean P. Means of The Salt Lake Tribute gave the film 2.5 stars out of 4.
 He wrote that Heimerdinger made "a few rookie mistakes" in his debut as a film director, but also "squeezes a lot of visual flair from a minuscule budget" and effectively balances entertaining filmmaking with the religious beliefs that inspired the movie.

+”But the pacing is pretty sluggish, and Heimerdinger can't coax much from his cast, aside from some stiff performances.
+(Kary's conniving Brock is particularly irritating and unlikable.)”, commented a review in Deseret News.
+A review at Dove.org was of the exact opposite opinion and praised those very aspects of the film.

+Meridian Magazine considers that the film is a Mormon movie.